Invitation for Research Proposal by MoSPI

 1

 To estimate the soil erosion prevention service provided by the Forest Ecosystem for two States of India.
-NSO, MoSPI in collaboration with Soil and Land Use Survey of India (SLUSI) under Integrated Nutrient Management (INM) Division of Ministry of Agriculture and Farmers' Welfare has estimated the soil erosion prevention services by forests on a pilot basis for 2 districts of India using the RUSLE model.
+NSO, MoSPI in NSO, MoSPI in collaboration with Soil and Land Use Survey of India (SLUSI) under Integrated Nutrient Management (INM) Division of Ministry of Agriculture and Farmers' Welfare has estimated the soil erosion prevention services by forests on a pilot basis for 2 districts of India using the RUSLE model.

 Social Statistics Division